wp-pot/gulp-wp-pot/contributing.md

 Good pull requests with patches, improvements or new features is always welcome.
 They should remain focused in scope and avoid containing unrelated commits.

 **Please follow** the projects code style.
-The project code should be following the code style that is based on [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript/blob/master/README.md/).
+The project code should be following the code style that is based on [JavaScript Standard Style](https://standardjs.com/#the-rules) but with semicolons (semistandard).

 * Fork [gulp-wp-pot](https://github.com/rasmusbe/gulp-wp-pot) on Github and add the upstream remote.